hlorus/CAD_Sketcher/README.md

 ## Links:

- - [Preferred Download Method] (https://gumroad.com/a/891069555)(This way we can update you about big updates and ask your opinion on big changes)
+ - [Preferred Download Method](https://gumroad.com/a/891069555) (This way we can update you about big updates and ask your opinion on big changes)
  - [Documentation](https://hlorus.github.io/CAD_Sketcher/)
  - [Installation](https://hlorus.github.io/CAD_Sketcher/installation)
  - [Discord](https://discord.gg/GzpJsShgxa)